 That is what SRE and DevOps do but what differentiates SRE from DevOps and vice versa in a software development environment?
 This post will help you understand the four most important differences between the two.

-If you happen to know what Site Reliability Engineer (SRE) is, you might be wondering how it relates to DevOps.
+If you know what Site Reliability Engineer (SRE) is, you might wonder how it relates to DevOps.
 Well, let’s not beat around the bush.
 There’s no “versus”—there’s only a different approach for how to deliver better software faster.

 In this post, I’ll break down each approach and show where DevOps and SRE differ.
 You’ll notice that SRE has an opinionated approach for how to run production systems, whereas DevOps focuses more broadly on people, processes, and tools—in that order of importance.